mattermost/docs/source/deployment/deployment.md

 Mattermost is intended to be installed within a private network which can offer multiple factors of authentication, including secure access to computing devices and physical locations.

-If outside access is required, a virtual private network client (VPN), such as [OpenVPN](https://openvpn.net/), with additional authentication used to connect to Mattermost for web, desktop and mobile experiences.
+If outside access is required, a virtual private network client (VPN), such as [OpenVPN](https://openvpn.net/), with additional authentication used to connect to Mattermost for web, desktop and mobile experiences, is recommended.

 ### Non-VPN Setup